theia-demo-plugins/wiptheia/packages/plugin/API.md

 	};

 Where are:
- - "shellPath" - shell executable command, for example "/bin/bash", "bash", "sh" or so on.
+ - "shellPath" - path to the executable shell, for example "/bin/bash", "bash", "sh" or so on.
  - "shellArgs" - shell command arguments, for example without login: "-l".
-If you defined shell command "/bin/bash" and set up shell arguments "-l" then will be created terminal process with command "/bin/bash -l".
+If you defined shell command "/bin/bash" and set up shell arguments "-l" than will be created terminal process with command "/bin/bash -l".
 And client side will connect to stdin/stdout of this process to interaction with user.
  - "cwd" - current working directory;
 Function to create new terminal with defined theia.TerminalOptions described above.